 Traffic spikes and much higher load They are now one of the biggest problems in online commerce because they are totally unpredictable.
-Recently, sellers had a clear understanding of which goods people buy more and less, but after the lockdown, the demand for some kind of products has increased greatly that brought with it an extreme increase of the traffic spikes, which became the basis of the many other problems that ecommerce is facing right now.
+Recently, sellers had a clear understanding of which goods people buy more and less.
+Still, after the lockdown, the demand for some kind of products has increased greatly, which brought an extreme increase in the traffic spikes, which became the basis of the many other problems that ecommerce is facing right now.

-Scalability It is the next problem caused by traffic growth.
-It is a key factor to the successful website so when the number of customers is bigger, it is even more important.
-There is a need to store more goods, cards, process more orders, and transactions, and altogether, more information about them and the clients.
+Scalability It is a next problem caused by traffic growth.
+It is a key factor to a successful website, so when the number of customers is bigger, it is even more important.
+There is a need to store more goods, cards, process more orders and transactions, and altogether, more information about them and the clients.
 The scalable database should be easily expanded with the new data, and what matters – not only by IT specialists but by the administrators, and custom ecommerce development fully provides this.

 The supply chain It has also transformed beyond all recognition.
 Needless to say that as the state borders are closed, conducting and operating delivery becomes hardly possible.
 Thus, the sellers have to carry out the process with the goods left and buy the new ones rarely and sometimes not where they’d like to.
 And again, an increased number of customers makes this task close to impossible.

-It is a great challenge but the good news is these problems can be solved.
+It is a great challenge, but the good news is these problems can be solved.
 Maybe, not completely, but ecommerce will not fail if it implies the best practices to fix the situation.
 However, it can be done with the custom ecommerce development while the online shops created with CMS are in a worse situation.
-As they are not built correctly from the very beginning, they cannot be correctly fixed, and in the times of lockdown, this is the first and probably the most important advantage of the custom ecommerce development.
+As they are not built correctly from the very beginning, they cannot be correctly fixed.
+In lockdown times, this is the first and probably the most important advantage of custom ecommerce development.

 What Makes a Website Successful?

-After we’ve looked at the technical aspects of custom ecommerce website development and CMS sites, let’s consider some general information to understand what makes a website successful.
+After looking at the technical aspects of custom ecommerce website development and CMS sites, let’s consider some general information to understand what makes a website successful.
 The main points are:

 Design.
 Those who think that a website is a bunch of blocks with text are mistaken.
 Each letter, line, or picture required a lot of design work.
 The design includes making unique visual content (pictures, illustrations, logos, etc.), choosing proper fonts and colors, providing easy navigation through the website, creating CTA buttons, etc. This is only a small part of the work the designers are doing to make a website succeed.

 SEO.
-It is important to work with SEO regardless of the type of website.
-It is a complicated process that cannot be fully described in a few words but the main SEO factors are relatable content, clear code, meta descriptions, links, voice search, local SEO, and others.
-Altogether, today it is a powerful marketing tool thus while running an ecommerce website, it is essential to pay enough attention to this.
+It is important to work with SEO, regardless of the type of website.
+It is a complicated process that cannot be fully described in a few words, but the main SEO factors are relatable content, clear code, meta descriptions, links, voice search, local SEO, etc. Altogether, today it is a powerful marketing tool; thus, while running an ecommerce website, it is essential to pay enough attention to this.

 Online marketing.
-It should be well organized in order to make a website perform well.
-This aspect is about different strategies to make your site be seen by as many people as possible.
+It should be well organized to make a website perform well.
+This aspect is about different strategies to make as many people see your site as possible.
 It covers designing and filling the about page properly, organizing content plans, email, social media and influencer marketing, etc.

 Security.
 Only a secure and reliable website has a chance to rank high and be seen by both users and search systems.
-It includes a safety backup in case something goes wrong, and an SSL certificate that means that the data sent to the user by the website is encrypted, and can be read only by these two sides.
+It includes a safety backup if something goes wrong and an SSL certificate means that the data sent to the user by the website is encrypted and can be read-only by these two sides.

 Trust signals.
 This category is rather big and implements everything that makes real users trust your website and choose it over the others.
 Ways to get a trusted site is to write a blog, register social media accounts, cooperate with other companies, receive various certificates, organize an easy payment gateway, etc.

-These aspects are basically what defines your website thus, a provider should track them all the time and make sure that everything is working correctly.
-Again, they are not so easy to organize and track while using CMS for website creation, unlike custom-developed ecommerce platforms.
+These aspects are basically what defines your website; thus, a provider should track them all the time and make sure that everything is working correctly.
+Again, they are not easy to organize and track while using CMS for website creation, unlike custom-developed ecommerce platforms.

 WHY DEVELOP A CUSTOM ECOMMERCE STORE?

-Not all people who want to create an ecommerce website are programmers and have enough knowledge to do it without any additional help, and often while choosing between the custom ecommerce development and such CMSs solutions like Magento, OpenCart, or SalesForce, they prefer the last option.
-Ecommerce Content Management Systems are great for the small, mid-sized, and moderately large shops, but once the traffic on the website exceeds 1 million unique visitors per month or the portfolio grows over 50 000 items – they start to fall short.
-This is due to the limited scalability of the technology, constraints in terms of the integration with modern ERP and marketing tools, and some other factors that we’ll explain further.
-Different frameworks allow selling quite large numbers of goods but most often, these numbers are not enough if you want to build an eStore known worldwide.
+Not all people who want to create an ecommerce website are programmers and have enough knowledge to do it without any additional help.
+While choosing between the custom ecommerce development and such CMSs solutions like Magento, OpenCart, or SalesForce, they prefer the last option.
+Ecommerce Content Management Systems are great for small, mid-sized, and moderately large shops.
+Still, once the website’s traffic exceeds 1 million unique visitors per month or the portfolio grows over 50 000 items – they start to fall short.
+This is due to the limited scalability of the technology, constraints in the integration with modern ERP and marketing tools, and some other factors that we’ll explain further.
+Different frameworks allow selling quite large numbers of goods, but these numbers are often not enough if you want to build an eStore known worldwide.
 But before figuring other downsides of CMS solutions, let’s look at the website visibility main metrics:

 Bounce rate.
-It shows how many visitors opened only a single page of a website and after left shortly after that
+It shows how many visitors opened only a single page of a website and left shortly after that.

 Daily time on site shows how much time per day a single visitor spends on your website

 Google PSI (Page Speed Insight).
-It represents the overall performance of the website, which implies some technical metrics and how they impact the user experience.
+It represents the website’s overall performance, which implies some technical metrics and how they impact the user experience.
 The criteria are page size, load speed, usability, adaptiveness, etc. Moreover, it analyzes the data on both desktop and mobile devices.
-The higher PSI the higher a website ranks.
+The higher PSI, the higher a website ranks.
 It means that primarily Google shows websites with higher PSI.
 AdWords performance also increases in direct proportion to the PSI.
 AdWords estimates your website’s landing page experience, and if it’s high enough, it prefers your ads over the competitors’ ones.
 Custom ecommerce website development helps to achieve it.

-The research that will be illustrated with the examples later in the article showed that all the listed metrics are better in the case of custom ecommerce development than of the ones who used CMS.
+The research that will be illustrated with the examples later in the article showed that all the listed metrics are better in custom ecommerce development than those who used CMS.
 What’s more, the lockdown traffic trend tends to grow fast while speaking about custom-made websites in contrast to the Magento ones, for example, the traffic of which extremely decreases.
 Thus, yet without the proof, you can see that custom-developed websites have higher overall performance.

 Let’s dive deeper and look at the definite reasons to imply a custom ecommerce development.